streamnative/mop/README.md

 mqttProxyTlsPskPort=5684
 // any string can be specified tlsPskIdentityHint=alpha
-// identity is semicolon list of string with identity:serect format tlsPskIdentity=mqtt:mqtt123
+// identity is semicolon list of string with identity:secret format tlsPskIdentity=mqtt:mqtt123
 ...
 ```